tobek/laminae/notes.md

 23 of them!

+- terrapin (is it an archive/library/museum or more sensorium? could be both)
 - something pretty futuristic, but not described as such
 - they worship a god who is crazy but they love it
-- war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history
+- war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history XEX
-- something where everything is like a play, or all interactions are formulaic - NGD?
+- something where everything is like a play, or all interactions are formulaic - NGP or NGD?
     + greek stock characters/jungian archetypes etc
     + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?
         * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
 It goes deeper